QasimKhan5x/TPC-DI/README.md

 # TPC-DI

-Contains implementation of TPC-DI Benchmark V1.1.0 using Python for ETL into MySQL.
+This repository contains the implementation of TPC-DI Benchmark V1.1.0 using Python for ETL into MySQL.

 ## Usage